A Visit to Gstaad, Switzerland

 - 2h 43mins by train

-If you want to see spectacular footage of some of the villages described above in Saneenland and then to the north, here is a wonderful fly-over video that will leave you breathless.
+If you want to see spectacular footage from above, here is a stunning fly-over that will leave you breathless.